fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 Thus the idea of job hopping being a better way to climb the ranks came to be.
-Well, at least in the gospel that is the loosely coupled strings of though I have in my mind.
+Well, at least in the gospel that is the loosely coupled strings of thought I have in my mind.

 ## Is Growth Limited For Developers Who Prefer Working Alone?